lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 ## Primary IdP Responsibilities

-As discussed above, there are four distinct things a primary IdP must provide in order to become a primary identity provider in BrowserID.
+As discussed above, there are four distinct things an IdP must provide in order to become a primary identity authority for BrowserID.
 The following sections will explore these requirements in greater detail.